Finding a job these days is harder than ever. There are fewer positions available, and there are many more applicants for each position.

 Font Size on Your Resume

 This factor has two things to consider.
-How much information you will have on your resume, and also, some fonts are easier to read when they are smaller.
+How much information you will have on your resume and some fonts are easier to read when they are smaller.

 As a general rule, a font size of between 10 – 14 point size should be used.
 The size should be considered once you have decided on the style your resume will be using.